Please note the below FAQs and the responses are a guide and may be subject to difference in local country compliance regulation.

 This would be considered pending funding and should be noted on the relevant form.
 Please indicate the pending status and check the appropriate boxes for scientific/budgetary overlap where applicable.
 If the Scientific Review Committee has any questions around any pending (or current) funding, you will be contacted directly by the RSP Coordinator.

-No, Institutional Review Board (IRB) approval is only required at the time of award disbursement, it is not necessary to upload approval at the time of application.
+Institutional Review Board (IRB) approval is only required at the time of award disbursement.
+However a copy of the submission to the IRB must be submitted prior to the award.

 No, permitted all budget requirements have been adhered to, you may present your itemized budget in any manner you see fit.
 For additional information on budget requirements and spend caps, please visit the page linked here: Research Proposal Guidelines.

 This is an optional upload field.
 As such it is not required that you upload anything here, however, this is an opportunity for applicants to detail any co-mentorship arrangements, how your team will support the proposed research, or other support mechanisms which may not be covered in the proposal or mentor letter.

 This should be the date you began your first faculty appointment at any institution, regardless of whether you are still currently in that appointment/role/institution.